adamchainz/patchy/README.rst

 How?
 ====

-The standard library function ``inspect.getsource()`` is used to retrieve the source code of the function, the patch is applied with the commandline utility ``patch``, the code is recompiled, and the function’s code object is replaced the new one.
+The standard library function ``inspect.getsource()`` is used to retrieve the source code of the function, the patch is applied in-memory with `unipatch <https://pypi.org/project/unipatch/>`__, the code is recompiled, and the function’s code object is replaced the new one.
 Because nothing tends to poke around at code objects apart from dodgy hacks like this, you don’t need to worry about chasing any references that may exist to the function, unlike ``mock.patch``.

 A little special treatment is given to ``instancemethod``, ``classmethod``, and ``staticmethod`` objects to make sure the underlying function is what gets patched and that you don't have to worry about the details.

 API